EloiStree/Int32NodeJS/README.md

 - Give the signed message
 - It return the public address extracted if it is the same that the claimed address given.
 - If you have an error 404, it means that my local server is not power on.

+See https://github.com/EloiStree/SignMetaMaskTextHere/tree/main to generate the meta mask signed message.